Liverpool's Sadio Mane admits feeling more pressure watching Man City than playing

 Liverpool forward Sadio Mane says he feels the pressure watching Manchester City play as the Premier League season nears its dramatic conclusion.

-City and Liverpool are locked in a Premier League title tussle, with City just two points behind their Merseyside rivals.
+City and Liverpool are locked in a Premier League title tussle, with City just one point ahead of their Merseyside rivals.

 Liverpool vs Tottenham